-Being a member of the SOM can support your career development.
-The occupational health world is friendly.
-There will be more people than you think out there who are willing to help and support you in your career.
-Whatever your background or interests, there is a career in occupational health that's perfect for you.
+Being a member of the SOM can support your career development e.g. SOM hosts a CESR support group, support for placements and mentoring for GPs, and regular workplace visits - contact us for details.
+The occupational health world is friendly and there are more people than you think out there who are willing to help and support you.
+Whatever your background or interests, there is a career in occupational health that's perfect for you!

 Career paths in occupational health

 Doctors, psychologists, technicians, nurses and physiotherapists all play important roles within OH.
-This video explains why they love working in OH, their day-to-day responsibilities, opportunities for training and career progression and much more.
-OH is an exciting and varied field to work in, one that offers great work-life balance and near endless possibilities.
+Take a look at this video which explains why they love working in OH, their day-to-day responsibilities, opportunities for training and career progression and much more:

 The occupational health nursing profession focuses on the prevention and management of workplace injuries.
 Occupational health nursing is a rewarding and diverse career.
 All registered nurses can apply for occupational health nursing roles.
 There are occupational health nurse jobs available in both the private sector and the NHS.
 More information about becoming an occupational health nurse can be found here.